‘Unjustifiable hysteria’: Republican recalcitrance about the virus persists even as GOP faces growing turmoil

 Johnson added that “from day one, we never should have gone through the shutdowns” and said, “We’ve got to carry on with our lives.”

-Johnson’s remarks came as Trump’s doctors asserted that he could be discharged from the hospital as early as Monday, baffling infectious-disease experts, and then he later left Walter Reed National Military Medical Center.
+Johnson’s remarks came as Trump’s doctors asserted that he could be discharged from the hospital Monday, baffling infectious-disease experts, and then he later left Walter Reed National Military Medical Center.

 Trump played down the threat of the disease on Monday, tweeting: “Feeling really good!
 Don’t be afraid of Covid.
 Don’t let it dominate your life.”